-Whilst Auckland Castle is closed for conservation works until 2019, we are offering a range of sessions and projects for schools, with a particular focus on outreach; our Mining Art Gallery opened in October 2017, and caters for educational groups with smaller class sizes.
+Whilst Auckland Castle is closed for conservation works until autumn 2019, we are offering a range of sessions and projects for schools, including outreach and site visits; our Mining Art Gallery opened in October 2017, and here we offer our popular Mining for Art session.

 - NEW!
 Arts Award and Artsmark partnerships

 Make the most of the Mining Art Gallery and our outreach programme and work towards your ‘Discover’ and ‘Explore’ Arts Award.
 Learn more about visual art, local artists and participate in a range of art forms either on-site or at your school.

 We are also official Artsmark partners and can help you work towards gaining Artsmark for your school.
 Why not partner with us on a project with a historic focus or use our venues for your CPD?

 Explore the history of mining and the creativity of the men who worked underground in bespoke sessions designed to inspire pupils and give them new perspectives on the North East, what it takes to be an artist, and the materials and styles used to create arresting artworks.
 Sessions are bespoke, and work best for smaller class sizes, if you have a larger class we can combine this session with a Printing Press workshop providing a full day of activity, ideal for KS2 upwards – get in touch for more information.